emacsorphanage/key-chord/README.md

 A two key chord, e.g. `"hj"`, will add two entries in the key-map.
 E.g. `[key-chord ?h ?j]` and `[key-chord ?j ?h]`.

-When key-chord-mode is enabled input-method-function is set to key-chord-input-method.
+When key-chord-mode is enabled `input-method-function` is set to `key-chord-input-method`.

 ## To do